 - Be selective!
 Select your social media page admins wisely for they are the face of your company.
 Your admins will prevent blunders and rectify situations quickly.

 - Follow up!
 Every comment on social media is an opportunity to grow your business.
 If someone leaves a comment on your blog, share it with your staff.
 Congratulate those involved in delighting someone so much that they took the time to give you a review, comment on the blog, or invite their friends to like something on Facebook.
 As a company, discuss negative comments so that you can improve your internal processes, correct your online hurdles, heighten your social presence, and enhance your information and FAQ’s your customers need.
 One comment online might be that missing piece you don’t realize your business needs to take your customer service up a notch!

 Before starting to blog and manage online comments, start a Facebook or Twitter account, or any other social presence, make sure you’re ready for social media and have a plan.

-This is an excellent article from Fast Company on “4 Strategies for Handling Negative Comments” so as much good can come out of the feedback as possible.
+This is an excellent article from HubSpot on Strategies for Handling Negative Comments so as much good can come out of the feedback as possible.